A Technique for Optimising Calculation Group Performance

 The Optimisation Technique:

 I am using the standard Contoso model from The definitive guide to DAX companion content to demonstrate this technique with some additional date relationships included for delivery date and due date.
 I also removed a few columns from the Sales table to make it a smaller file.
-There is a link to the PBIX at the end of this post.
-Here is the source model from SQLBI:

 To test the performance improvement, I created three common calculation groups, one that has a basic measure ( Sales Amount, Quantity, Margin and Margin %) in each calculation item, some Time Intelligence and a Relationship calculation group that activates order date, delivery date or due date.
 I added these three calculation groups to a matrix and filtered the page to March 2009 in the filter pane.
 For the Time Intelligence calculation group I have used standard time intelligence patterns from DAX patterns but avoiding sideways recursion, the measures referenced in the “Metric” calculation group reference base measures in the model and the relationships calculation group wraps SELECTEDMEASURE() with CALCULATE and USERELATIONSHIP.